 Today’s small and mid-size business owners have flocked to the web looking for a miracle solution to their marketing woes.
-While digital marketing does at some level, level the playing field, it’s far from magical.
-In many industries, seeing results can take months and or even years.
-So, what do you do, when you do not see the results you want?
+While digital marketing does, at some level, level the playing field, it’s far from magical.
+In many industries, seeing results can take months or even years.
+So, what do you do when you do not see the results you want?

 In the past, many marketing channels were just too expensive for smaller organizations to access.
 The internet changed that game.
 For the first time, millions of businesses could tell their story to the world at a very low cost.
 Today, having a digital presence is essential to nearly every business.

 One of the many promises of digital marketing is the ability to drive fast results and prove ROI.
 While this is true in many cases, it’s really not that easy to claim.
 With billions of people online all trying to be heard, the internet is a very noisy place.
 Just subscribing to a set of tactics or purchasing some inbound software won’t necessarily translate into results.

 Below are three recommendations I can give you if you’re currently stuck.

 One of the main reasons people never see results from their online marketing is that they quit too soon.
 It can be hard to keep going when you don’t see the results you expected.
 This is why setting the right expectations and defining your KPIs is so important.

 For the most part, it takes, on average, three to six months to see the needle move.
 But in some industries, it can take more than a year to see the payoff.
 Let me explain.

 In 2015 I rebranded my agency and made it my full-time business.
 I knew that I needed to do a better job of marketing myself.
 I made a commitment to write and post content three times a week, build links, and make lead generation a priority.
 While each month, I did see my numbers improve and had more engagement, I still didn’t see the revenue growth I anticipated.